JemRF/RF-Documentation/pages/wifidocs/wifis32-gateway_intro.md

 - Uses your local 2.4 GHz WiFi to access the Internet
 - Cyclic temperature transmission mode with configurable send interval
 - Supports both Celsius and Fahrenheit temperature readings
-- DS18B20 temperature sensors (Onboard or Extended) are used to measure temperatures from -55°C to +125°C. Fahrenheit equivalent is -67°F to +257°F, ±0.5°C accuracy from -10°C to +85°C
-- Note: The operating temperature for the WiFi Temperature sensor is -30F to +125.6F, -34C to 52C
-- Supports HTU21D Temperature (-40℃ – 105℃) and Humidity - Sensor, future BME280 Temperature,Humidity and Pressure
+- Supports HTU21D Temperature (-40℃ – 105℃) and Humidity - Sensor.
-- Although the sensor is highly accurate (±0.5°C accuracy), you can calibrate the temperature reading using a configuration in the WiFI sensor app
+- Supports physical contact closures with Relay option.
 - The device supports dual Wi-Fi mode, allowing it to act as both a Wi-Fi access point and a Wi-Fi client at the same time.
 A WiFI access point advertises itself through an SSID and can be connected to via any device or computer that has WiFI.
 - MQTT Setup page for connection to the MQTT Broker to relay temperature and humidity readings.
 - The WiFi Sensor supports 3 MQTT formats; more details are available in (WiFi Pro Devices MQTT Settings)[https://documents.jemrf.com/wifi32s-mqtt.html].
 The MQTT connection can be upgraded from a standard non-secure to a secure, trusted connection.